Emulated RAN

 $ docker exec -it gnbsim-1 cat summary.log

-Note that container name gnbsim-1 is constructed from the prefix variable defined in the docker section of vars/main.yml, with -1 indicating the first container.
+Note that container name gnbsim-1 is constructed from the gnbsim.docker.prefix variable defined in vars/main.yml, with -1 indicating the first container, -2 indicating the second container, and so on.

 In addition to scaling up the workload you put on the Core, you can also experiment with the emulation settings defined in any or all of the config files in deps/gnbsim/config/.
 Focusing on profile2 in particular (because it sends data packets after registering each UE), variable defaultAs: "192.168.250.1" specifies the target of ICMP Echo Request packets.
 Changing the value to the IP address of a real-world server (e.g., 8.8.8.8) causes the emulated UE to actually ping that server.
 Success is a good indication that your Aether cluster is properly configured to support end-to-end connectivity.